Patient education: Chronic myeloid leukemia (CML) in adults (Beyond the Basics)

 Accelerated phase — During the accelerated phase, maturation of white blood cells becomes progressively impaired, and there are between 10 and 19 percent blast cells in the blood or bone marrow.
 The number of abnormal cells in the body is more difficult to control with medications, likely because of new mutations that develop in the blast cells.

-Blast phase — In blast crisis (blast phase), there are more than 20 to 30 percent blast cells in the blood or bone marrow.
+Blast phase — In the blast phase (also called blast crisis), there are more than 20 to 30 percent blast cells in the blood or bone marrow.
 Before recent advances in treatment, blast crisis typically occurred within four to five years after diagnosis and was often unresponsive to treatment.
+Progression to blast phase is now uncommon.
+However, when it occurs, it remains difficult to control.

 CHRONIC MYELOID LEUKEMIA TREATMENT OPTIONS